nikitavoloboev/moonbit/README.md

 ## WatchOS

 I use Apple Watch as a way to track my health and fitness and view useful information at a glance like current time and events.
 I use two Infograph Modular watch faces.
-One for general use & one for for morning/evening routines.
+One for general use & one for evenings.

 <a align="center" href="https://github.com/nikitavoloboev/my-ios#readme">
     <img width="250" heigth="400" src="https://i.imgur.com/7n6th07.jpg"></a>